scala-phase/scala-phase.github.io/README.md

 to build the site and run `jekyll` in server mode.
 Then, connect your browser to `http://localhost:4000` and give the site the once-over.

-To publish, run `rake deploy`.

-Currently, only @bmc can do this, but when the site moves to GitHub Pages (which is underway), simply pushing to the master repo will suffice.
+The site is hosted on [GitHub Pages](https://pages.github.com/).
+To publish, just push your changes to the GitHub repo (or issue a PR from your fork, and one of the maintainers will do it.)